simonemelc/TIRGlow/README.md

-# TIRGlow: A Multimodal Intrisincs-Guided Thermal-Aware Framework for RGB Low-Light Image Enhancement
+# TIRGlow: A Multimodal Intrinsics-Guided Thermal-Aware Framework for RGB Low-Light Image Enhancement

 This is the official implementation of the paper accepted for publication at the **33rd IEEE International Conference on Image Processing (ICIP 2026)**.
 Code will be realeased soon.